 As an actress, Molly appeared in the critically acclaimed film "Clean, Shaven," a story about schizophrenia.
-She is also proud to have worked in the first bilingual film produced in Sri Lanka.
+She is proud to have been among the ensemble that made the first bilingual film in Sri Lanka.
 Inspirations include performer Anna Deavere Smith, political psychologist Vamik Volkan, and pioneering pediatrician D. W. Winnicott.